Human Growth and Development (8338.2)

 Email and messaging protocols

 Where possible, students with general questions about unit content and assessment should use the discussion forums within Canvas.
-Please do not ask for assignment extensions or post specific questions about quiz content.
+Please do not ask for assignment extensions or post specific questions about quiz content in forums.

 Students using the Canvas discussion forums should expect a reply or confirmation from the unit convenor within 1-2 business days.